kschweig/disparate-benefits/README.md

 conda env create -f environment.yml conda activate disparate_benefits
 ```
+If you faced issues installing the environment from the file directly or experience broken packages (we had them on some machines for pytorch), installing the packages manually one after another resolved these issues for us.

 ## Setting up the Face Detection Experiments

+Download the files from [https://www.kaggle.com/datasets/abhikjha/utk-face-cropped](https://www.kaggle.com/datasets/abhikjha/utk-face-cropped) as they are no longer accessible on the original website [https://susanqq.github.io/UTKFace/](https://susanqq.github.io/UTKFace/).

 ## Setting up Medical Imaging Experiments